 At its heart, user-friendliness is all about putting the customer’s needs front and center.
 Therefore, it stands to reason that creating the best possible coworking space comes from focusing on customer experience.
 This means that you need to gain an understanding of what gives your customers satisfaction, how their customer journey progresses through your organization, and indeed what pain points they need to be addressed along the way.

 This means that you need to learn more about the people using your coworking space.
 This certainly begins with your current members.
-However, while sending out surveys via your email list can be effective, you’re likely to get more by keeping them more intimately involved.
+However, while sending out surveys, survey templates via your email list can be effective, you’re likely to get more by keeping them more intimately involved.
 Invite them to meetings to discuss your services and what changes would be beneficial to them.
 Make sure that staff members are both visible at all times and that members know you are open to discussions about the ideas they have.
 By demonstrating that you keep an open dialogue, you can not only make better improvements but forge stronger relationships with your members.

 Don’t neglect potential members in this, either.
 Data analytics is becoming more accessible to even small businesses, and by teaming up with a consultancy you can gain insights into the desires and needs of your target demographic, as well as your existing members.
 Utilize these insights to understand where the market is headed, and what the public feels is lacking in most existing coworking spaces — or even their home offices.
 This way you can build a more attractive and user-friendly experience for members.